“Cause if you like it, then you shoulda put a ring on it.”—Beyoncé, world-renowned DIY plumber

-When you look at a toilet, it may seem like a straightforward, ordinary house fixture.
-However, in reality, toilets are complex systems made up of various components.
-As a DIYer, a time may come when you have to dismantle your toilet, at which point you’ll discover all of the different parts.
-Of these components, one of the most crucial is the wax ring, which we’ll discuss in this article today.
+As a DIYer, you may one day need to dismantle your toilet, at which point you’ll discover all of the different parts.
+One of the most crucial parts is the wax ring, which we’ll discuss in this article today.

-What exactly is a toilet wax ring?
-Where is it located, and what purpose does it serve?
-What happens when it doesn’t work as it should?
-We’ll address all of these questions about the wax ring in this article, so keep reading to learn more!
+What is a toilet wax ring?
+Where is the wax ring?
+What does a toilet wax ring do?
+And what happens when that ring doesn’t work as it should?
+We’ll address all of these questions in this article, so keep reading to learn more.

 Table of Contents